Call Now 24/7 - Free Consultation! 844-686-5397

 • Maternal Health Conditions: Certain maternal health conditions, such as gestational diabetes, preeclampsia, or infections, can increase the risk of birth injuries if not properly managed during pregnancy and delivery.

-Compensation for your Bethlehem, PA Birth Injury
+What Types of Compensation are Available for Your Bethlehem, PA Birth Injury?

 The objective of pursuing financial compensation is to provide you with the necessary resources to enhance your child’s quality of life and ensure they receive the necessary care and support.

 In Pennsylvania, the compensation awarded in a birth injury case can vary widely depending on various factors, including the severity of the injury, the long-term impact on the child and family, the costs of medical treatment and rehabilitation, and the financial losses experienced by the affected parties.
+Your Bethlehem birth injury lawyer at Munley Law will work with experts to determine the full amount of compensation to pursue in negotiations or in court.

 In general, the compensation in a birth injury case may cover:

-• Pain and Suffering compensation may be awarded for the physical pain, emotional distress, and psychological suffering endured by the child and their family due to the birth injury.
+• Pain and Suffering: Compensation may be awarded for the physical pain, emotional distress, and psychological suffering endured by the child and their family due to the birth injury.

 How Do I Know if My Child Suffered a Preventable Birth Injury?